sgroupdesign/sui/docs/getting-started/fonts.md

 Then, copy all your font files to `resources/fonts`.
 You can have them in subfolders if you prefer, but take note of the path to the font files, and use them in the `src` attribute.
 Also ensure the `font-family` is correct.

-You'll noticed we're prefixing paths with `@`.
-This is a directive so that Vite can resolve the path whether the dev server is running, or upon build.
+The path should contain a leading `/` which is relative to the `resources` directory.
+This is important, so that Vite can resolve the path whether the dev server is running, or upon build.
 When the dev server is running, the path will be `http://localhost:3000/fonts/font-file.woff`.
 However on build, this will be replaced to refer to the output `dist` directory `/dist/fonts/font-file.woff`.